-The playground now features new furniture and equipment including a turtle dome climber (which little Miss loved climbing all over and sitting on the top of), a large basket swing and a sandpit in one spot.
+The playground now features new furniture and equipment including a turtle dome climber (which little Miss loved climbing all over and sitting on the top of), a large basket swing and a sandpit.

-And an embankment slide, climbing ropes, four swings (for babies and older kids), a fort structure, a carousel, a see-saw and percussion drums near the entrance.
+The playground also features an embankment slide, climbing ropes, four swings (for babies and older kids), a fort structure with slide and climbing piece, a carousel, a see-saw and percussion drums near the entrance.

 There is a gazebo which is perfect for picnics or parties which has nearby toilets, drink bubblers and a small water area with a water pump.